christianh814/fauxpenshift/README.md

 # FauxpenShift

-This cli utility creates a Kubernetes cluster using [KIND](kind.sigs.k8s.io) and installs the [OpenShift Router](https://github.com/openshift/router) on top of it.
+This cli utility creates a Kubernetes cluster using [KIND](kind.sigs.k8s.io) (KIND runs Kubernetes in a containers) and installs the [OpenShift Router](https://github.com/openshift/router) on top of it.
 This is useful for when you want to test your applications using OpenShift routes, but CRC is too heavy.

 # Prerequisites